 Section 2 D.I.V.O.R.C.E

-Divorce does not revoke a Will.
-Though it is read as though the divorced person had pre-deceased (died earlier).
+Divorce does not revoke a Will, though it is read as though the divorced person had predeceased (died earlier).
 When a couple divorces, they may decide to update their Wills only once the decree absolute has been received (the document that means they are legally divorced).

 Until the decree absolute is issued, you are still considered legally married to one another.
 This means that your spouse may still be entitled to benefits under your Will if it has not been updated, which is something most people would want to avoid.
 Therefore, Wills can sometimes be expedited to be prepared sooner.
 Alternatively, if your financial situation is more complex, clients might choose to create a simple temporary Will to prevent assets from passing to the spouse while more complicated distributions or Trust arrangements are being considered.